malpa222/portfolio/_pages/redteaming/in-depth.md

 Because portable software is a broad subject, I have decided to only focus on some key parts of the domain.
 My research will try to answer the following question, along with the sub-questions:

+**How does choosing Rust over C changes the malware development process and results?**

 **What change does Rust bring to the malware development world?**

 - What are the pros and cons of choosing Rust for malware development